Saunorine/Appointment-Booker/README.md

   * see if we can somehow integrate google calendar
   * reschedule appointments after being made
   * send email notifying about the appointment after booking
-  * Interface will be different depending on user or staff login
+  * GUI will be different depending on user or staff login

 ## Week 1:
 Do CRC cards for the project